 Carbon Stabilisation Reactor (CSR)

 The technology is a pre-treatment device unit for controlling the CO2/CH4 ratio in biogas derived from AD.
 Synergy between AD and CHP is maximised when biogas is methane rich (ca. 65%).
-Biogas with a high proportion of CO2 lowers the burning velocity, reducing power output, CHP system profitability and Return on Investment while simultaneously increasing the concentrations of unburned fuel and greenhouse gasses in exhaust emissions.
-The CSR device enables precise control of CO2/CH4 ratio through a unique phase separation and selective CO2 extraction technology, and can be can be easily integrated into existing biogas piping infrastructure, allowing for flexible biogas pre-treatment for the broad range of AD plants and processes, from smaller scale on-farm AD to waste water treatment plants and all scales in between.
+Biogas with a high proportion of CO2 lowers the burning velocity, reducing power output, CHP system profitability and return on investment while simultaneously increasing the concentrations of unburned fuel and greenhouse gases in exhaust emissions.
+The CSR device enables precise control of CO2/CH4 ratio through a unique phase separation and selective CO2 extraction technology, and can be easily integrated into existing biogas piping infrastructure, allowing for flexible biogas pre-treatment for the broad range of AD plants and processes, from smaller scale on-farm AD to wastewater treatment plants and all scales in between.

 A priority patent application has been filed protecting the method to control the CO2/CH4 concentrations and its applications for biogas plants, and as a pre-treatment unit for CHP for the sustainable production of both thermal and electrical energy.
 Cranfield welcomes contact from parties interested in exploiting this opportunity.

 Reflected Light Fluorescence - Direct Visual Observation (RLF-DVO)

 Flow cell for on-line monitoring of membrane fouling.

 A platform technology offering on-line monitoring of membrane fouling by sub-micron particles in membrane bioreactor (MBR), micro (MF), ultra (UF) and nano-filtration (NF) systems, reverse osmosis (RO) and non-membrane chemical water and wastewater treatment processes.